WillSumerfield/Chatot/README.md

 # Chatot

- A NLP Pokedex Entry Generator
+ A NLP Pokédex Entry Generator

 ## How to Use: